- TABLE OF CONTENTS

 So, even in speaking of my own parents, whom I think did as well as anyone could under the circumstances, all missionaries who sent their kids away from home to boarding school put those kids under the wrong tutors.
 Some of the tutors and staff who directed missionaries' kids in boarding schools were godly and did the best they could.
 But, even at best they had far too many kids per staff person to really BE a parent to any one kid.

 Furthermore; most of this school staff were over worked and had at least one too many jobs.
-Many staff were side lined from the work they went to the mission field to do, and they were grumpy in their souls because the mission persuaded them, often with proverbial threatenings and psychological tricks, to do what they felt unqualified to do just to be a place holder.
+Many staff were side lined from the work they went to the mission field to do, and they were grumpy in their souls because the mission persuaded them, often with proverbial threatenings and psychological tricks, to do what they felt unqualified to do just to be a place holder as a dorm parent.

 Finally, some of the staff were virtually agents provocateur for Satan himself.
 They were immoral, full of rage, cruel, teaching heresy, and generally demented.
 These were few, but it only takes one morally and/or spiritually perverted adult to send a kid into hate for the Christian truth AND for his parents.
 They learn to hate their Dad for putting them under the authority of an adult who is wicked.
 I watched as way too many of my school mates left Rift Valley Academy and become atheists and quite heathen.
 I do not believe for one minute that there would have been as many of these loses if these kids had been kept at home, home schooled, and had been made a part of Daddy and Mommy's ministry to the African Church.